aws/karpenter-provider-aws/designs/node-upgrades.md

 ## Which nodes should Karpenter upgrade?

 When provisioning a node, Karpenter generates a launch template and fills it with an AMI selected by the `AWSNodeTemplate` `AMISelector`.
-As hinted above, drifted nodes with AMIs not matching the `AWSNodeTemplate` `AMISelector` will be upgraded.
+As hinted above, drifted nodes with AMIs, subnets, security groups or launch templates not matching the `AWSNodeTemplate` `AMISelector` will be upgraded.

 Karpenter will not upgrade drifted nodes that have the `do-not-evict: true` annotation, [misconfigured PDBs, or blocking PDBs](https://kubernetes.io/docs/concepts/scheduling-eviction/api-eviction/#how-api-initiated-eviction-works).
 Karpenter's deprovisioning controller will respect this as well.